Peoria County Sheriff’s Office: Court Security

 Assigned along with Court Security is the Civil Process Department of the Sheriff's Office.
 This division consists of three full time officers, two part-time officers, and two clerks.
 Together they handle over twenty-four thousand summonses and subpoenas per year.
 For Courthouse Security or Civil Process questions, write or call:

-Lt.
+Capt.
 Doug Gaa Peoria County Sheriff's Office

 Court Security and Civil Process